 What is a Sankhara in Vipassana?

-After the Sankara-releasing incident, the rest of the course was a smooth sailing, I was once again impressed and inspired by how powerful the technique is in getting the mind in better shape.
-In the beginning of the course I preferred meditation in the hall as meditating solo in my room felt too isolating.
+After the Sankara-releasing incident, the rest of the course was a smooth sailing, I was once again impressed and inspired by the power and wisdom of the technique.
+In the beginning of the course I preferred meditating with other students in the hall as sitting solo in my room felt too isolating.
 Even lonely.
 Funny how that changed: toward the end of the course, I gravitated more toward meditating in my room vs in the meditation hall as I felt greater peace and depth in solitude.

 Bottom line